 Then comes St Nicholas and his four attendants, followed by a marching band playing the Santa song (about six notes long, repeated over and over) the ringing of the almost deafening trychlen bells (loud ceremonial bells) and the tooting of cow horns.
 The traditions, many centuries old, were designed to drive away evil spirits at the darkest time of the year.

 The Klausjagen celebration and procession has its roots in in pre-Christan pagan tradition.
 Because it was unruly and noisy it was frowned upon by the Church and banned by local authorities in 1756.
 But the tradition re-emerged in the late 1800s with a more Christian focus as participants wearing illuminated mitres were added to an organized parade.
 Now the parade draws over 20,000 visitors a year for this single-night procession and festival through the streets of Küssnacht each December 5.

 Klausjagen is an unforgettable and included feature on Alpenwild's Christmas in Switzerland tour.
-It begins with a cruise on Lake Luzern with a fondue dinner.
+It begins with a cruise on Lake Lucerne with a fondue dinner.
 Once in Küssnacht, you'll be on hand to enjoy this purely authentic and unique celebration, before taking the boat back to Lucerne.